kevinyejoonlee/Meme-Memory-Game/README.md

-# Simon-Game
+#                                🟩🟥🟨🟦  Simon-Game  🟩🟥🟨🟦

 ![image](https://github.com/kevinyejoonlee/Simon-Game/assets/73869929/ed0f30f0-5cf6-4ebe-afc8-44b9a46a3e09)

-Test your memory skills 🟩🟥🟨🟦 !
+Test your memory skills!
 Simon is an electronic game of short-term memory skill invented by Ralph H. Baer and Howard J. Morrison.

 <hr/>